Blackmail (1973 film)

-Blackmail is a 1973 Bollywood thriller film directed by Vijay Anand.
+Blackmail is a 1973 Hindi-language thriller film directed by Vijay Anand.
 The film stars Dharmendra, Raakhee, Shatrughan Sinha in lead roles.
 Many critics consider it one of Vijay Anand's underrated works.

 Plot

 Professor Ramakant Khurana, an eccentric scientist, discovers a formula to generate electricity from sunlight.
 This discovery makes him very popular, and his formula very much in demand, while local businessman, Mr. Mehta, feels threatened: this may means losses and eventual bankruptcy.
 Mehta and his associate, Jeevan, who is also his daughter, Asha's sweetheart, conceive a plan to get Asha married to Dr. Khurana's nephew, Kailash Gupta; inherit part of the estate as well as the business along with the formula; and thereby eliminate their potential bankruptcy.
 Their only problem is Asha, who may not cooperate, so a drama is arranged between Jeevan and her, which leads to Jeevan backing away from any marriage plans and going to settle in Europe.
 Asha thus agrees to marry Kailash, who has fallen head-over-heels in love with her.
 The marriage takes place, but there are misunderstandings in their lives on the very first night as Kailash feels that Asha is hiding something from him and secretly meeting someone during odd hours of the night.
 The person turns out to be Jeevan, who now blackmails Asha with some illicit photographs he took of her in past without her knowledge.
 Jeevan demands that Asha gives him blueprint of the Professor Khurana's newfound discovery.
 Things become bitter between Kailash and Asha, as Kailash suspects Asha is cheating on him.
 Asha, unable to help herself, discloses everything to Professor Khurana, who tricks Jeevan and solves issue between Kailash and Asha.
 Upon realizing he was tricked, Jeevan kidnaps Asha and asks for the blueprint/formula as ransom.
 Kailash confronts Jeevan and duo engage in a fight.
 Jeevan, realizing his mistake, commits suicide.
 The couple reunite as the police arrive.